Shall-We-Dance/chicdiff/README.md

+**Why forking this repository**

+The original version went wrong on our data, as mentioned [here](https://github.com/RegulatoryGenomicsGroup/chicdiff/issues/10).

+Forking this repository to change some chicdiff.R scripts before compiling helps.

 **Chicdiff: A differential caller for Capture Hi-C data**

 Chicdiff is a pipeline for identifying differential Capture Hi-C interactions between two conditions.